jhcook/agentic-rag/.github/database-migration-strategy.md

   - ✅ Prometheus metrics tracking (HTTP requests, latencies, errors)
   - ✅ Middleware to track operation latencies in REST and MCP servers
   - ✅ `/metrics` endpoint for Prometheus scraping
-  - ⚠️ Dashboard visualization (deferred to Phase 2 - Grafana integration planned)
+  - ✅ Dashboard visualization using in-app charts to display performance metrics from the database.

 - [x] **Testing & Validation** ✅ **COMPLETED**
   - ✅ Unit tests for new repository layer